Welcome to

 LSZ (Lysergic acid 2,4-dimethylazetidide) blotters.
 A synthetic psychedelic of the lysergamide chemical class which produces LSD-like psychedelic effects.

-For instance, there are some compounds such as 1P-LSD, 1cP-LSD, and LSZ which are chemically related to LSD.
-MDMA has analogs as well, including 6-APB and Methylone (bk-MDMA).
-Even Ketamine has several analogs, though 3-Methoxyphencyclidine (3-MeO-PCP) and 2-Fluorodeschloroketamine (2-FDCK) seem to be the most common at present.
+For instance, there are some compounds such as 1D-LSD, 1cP-LSD and LSZ which are chemically related to LSD.
+MDMA has analogues as well, including 5-MAPB and Methylone (bk-MDMA).
+Even Ketamine has several analogues, 2-Fluorodeschloroketamine (2-FDCK) being the most similar both chemically and subjectively.
 These are just a few of the 1000’s of research chemicals that have been discovered so far.

 No matter the cause for the existence of these compounds, it is worth noting that there is a global demand for psychoactive substances, creating a large market and therefore a system of supply and demand between research chemical vendors and researchers that only seems to be growing in scope.